Kendall J. Fielder: Early career and World War I

-Kendall J. Fielder was born on August 1, 1893 in Cedartown, Georgia as the son of William and May Fielder.
-Following a high school, he entered the Georgia Tech, where he played football under coach John Heisman and captained the team between 1915–1916.
+Kendall J. Fielder was born on August 1, 1893, in Cedartown, Georgia, as the son of William and May Fielder.
+Following a high school, he entered the Georgia Tech, where he played football under coach John Heisman and captained the team between 1915 and 1916.
 Fielder graduated in summer 1916 with Bachelor of Science degree in textile engineering and accepted job as Real estate loan agent in Atlanta, Georgia.

-Following the United States' entry into World War I, Fielder was commissioned second lieutenant in the Infantry branch on May 31, 1917 and ordered for basic training at Fort McPherson.
+Following the United States' entry into World War I, Fielder was commissioned second lieutenant in the Infantry branch on May 31, 1917, and ordered for basic training at Fort McPherson.
 He was subsequently attached to the 56th Infantry Regiment at Camp MacArthur near Waco, Texas.
 Fielder participated in the intensive training for combat deployment and embarked with his regiment for France in June 1918 as the part of 7th Division.

 He rose to the rank of Captain and assumed command of Divisional Machine Gun Company.
 Fielder led this unit during the Battle of Saint-Mihiel in September 1918 and during the fighting in the Argonne Forest in October–November that year.
 Following the Armistice in November 1918, he was ordered back to the United States.

 Interwar period

-Fielder remained in the Army and was ordered to Camp Funston, Kansas and was attached to the 13th Infantry Brigade under Brigadier general Harry H. Bandholtz as Brigade Adjutant.
+Fielder remained in the Army and was ordered to Camp Funston, Kansas, and was attached to the 13th Infantry Brigade under Brigadier general Harry H. Bandholtz as Brigade Adjutant.
 He later moved with the brigade to Camp Meade, Maryland and following the deactivation of the brigade in September 1921, he followed general Bandholtz to the headquarters, Military District of Washington as his assistant adjutant.
-Fielder remained in this capacity under generals Hamilton S. Hawkins and Samuel D. Rockenbach until July 1927, when he was ordered to the Philippines.
+Fielder remained in this capacity under generals Hamilton S. Hawkins III and Samuel D. Rockenbach until July 1927, when he was ordered to the Philippines.

 He was stationed on Luzon and served as Commander of I Company, 57th Infantry Regiment until May 1930.
-Fielder was subsequently ordered stateside and graduated from the advanced course at the Army Infantry School at Fort Benning, Georgia in June 1931.
-He then served as Commanding officer of the Troops at Army War College in Washington, D.C. until mid-1935, when he was promoted to Major and appointed battalion commander with 34th Infantry Regiment at Fort Meade, Maryland.
+Fielder was subsequently ordered stateside and graduated from the advanced course at the Army Infantry School at Fort Benning, Georgia, in June 1931.
+He then served as Commanding officer of the Troops at Army War College in Washington, D.C., until mid-1935, when he was promoted to Major and appointed battalion commander with 34th Infantry Regiment at Fort Meade, Maryland.

-In June 1937, Fielder was sent to the Army Command and General Staff College at Fort Leavenworth, Kansas and following the graduation one year later, he rejoined his battalion at Fort Meade.
+In June 1937, Fielder was sent to the Army Command and General Staff College at Fort Leavenworth, Kansas, and following the graduation one year later, he rejoined his battalion at Fort Meade.

 Fielder was ordered to Hawaii in November 1938 and assumed duty as Executive officer, 22nd Infantry Brigade under Brigadier general Clement A. Trott.
 He served with this command at Schofield Barracks and participated in the training of Japanese Americans soldiers in the 298th Infantry Regiment, the part of Hawaii National Guard.
 He meanwhile reached the rank of lieutenant colonel.